prosopo/procaptcha-react-webpack/README.md

 # procaptcha-react-webpack

 Demo showing how to use procaptcha react components with webpack.
-The ProcaptchaFrictionless componet is used in a simple React App.
-This component will require a Proof-of-Work captcha for a normal user or an image captcha if the user is likely to be a bot.
+The `ProcaptchaFrictionless` component is used in a simple React App.
+This component will require a normal user to complete a Proof-of-Work captcha, or an image captcha if the user is likely to be a bot.

 ## Setup